 The next step is to toss the meat slices with salt, pepper, and spices.
 Then, arrange the seasoned beef slices on two parchment-lined rimmed baking sheets.

-To turn these beef slices into jerky, you bake them for 3 hours at 225°F, then cool them for around 30 minutes on cooling racks.
+To turn these beef slices into jerky, bake them for 3 hours at 225°F, then cool them for around 30 minutes on cooling racks.

-Expert tip
+Expert Tip

 Slicing each meat strip lengthwise into a thinner strip is quite challenging unless your meat is partially frozen - then it's easy, as you can see in the video.

 That's why I use frozen meat when making this recipe.
 I let it partially defrost in the fridge overnight.
-Typically after 12 hours it's not yet fully defrosted, but it's pliable enough that I can unfold the steak, slice it into strips, and then - quite easily - slice each of those into two thinner strips.
+Typically, after 12 hours, it's not yet fully defrosted, but it's pliable enough that I can unfold the steak, slice it into strips, and then - quite easily - slice each of those into two thinner strips.

 Before the next step, which is pounding the meat thin, I allow the slices to rest at room temperature for 15 minutes or so, to ensure that they are soft enough to be pounded thin.

 Yes!
-It totally gives you the pleasurable experience of eating dried, chewy, very flavorful beef strips that take a long time to chew.
+It totally gives you the pleasurable experience of eating dried, chewy, flavorful beef strips that take a long time to chew.

 You don't need a special smoker or dehydrator.
 You can use your oven on low heat.
 Granted, the result will be jerky that needs refrigeration since not all the moisture is removed this way.